Viton Rubber Sheet FKM Gasket Material

 Finally, Viton gasket material has excellent electrical properties (in low frequency and low voltage applications) and low burning attributes.

-Before buying any Viton gaskets, it is important to note that there are numerous grades of this rubber material and it is, therefore, crucial to understand all the requirements of your application to make sure the appropriate grade is put to application.
+Before buying any Viton gaskets for a supplier or manufacturer, it is important to note that there are numerous grades of this rubber material and it is, therefore, crucial to understand all the requirements of your application to make sure the appropriate grade is put to application.

 All in all Viton can withstand exposure to a wide range of aggressive gases and chemicals as well as the rigors of down-hole operations.